-Awe can impact decision making as much as anxiety.
+Best of all, awe can impact decision-making as much as anxiety.

-While joy and laughter can have their lines blurred, they’re really two different emotions when it comes to your content.
+While joy and laughter can seem synonymous, they’re really two different emotions when it comes to your content.

 Because while laughter often leads to joy, not everything that is joyful is laugh-out-loud funny.